OISF/suricata/doc/userguide/rules/intro.rst

 * icmp
 * ip (ip stands for 'all' or 'any')

+There are a couple of additional tcp related protocol options:

+* tcp-pkt (for matching content in individual tcp packets)
+* tcp-stream (for matching content only in a reassembled tcp stream)

 There are also a few so-called application layer protocols, or layer 7 protocols you can pick from.
 These are: